DauteRR/SpaceShooter/README.md

 Accessing to this [link](https://dauterr.github.io/Unity-Space-Shooter/) you are able to try the game.

-<span style="color: red;">Note that the graphic quality will be slightly worst in the browser version of the game than on the Windows version.</span>:exclamation::exclamation:
+<span style="color: red">Note that the graphic quality will be slightly worst in the browser version of the game than on the Windows version.</span> :exclamation::exclamation:

 ### Playing on Windows